kubernetes-sigs/kubespray/docs/vagrant.md

 # Vagrant

-Assuming you have Vagrant 2.0+ installed with virtualbox, libvirt/qemu or vmware, but is untested) you should be able to launch a 3 node Kubernetes cluster by simply running `vagrant up`.
+Assuming you have Vagrant 2.0+ installed with virtualbox (it may work with libvirt/qemu or vmware, but is untested) you should be able to launch a 3 node Kubernetes cluster by simply running `vagrant up`.